CMDB

 Here's the thing: with hybrid environments (on-prem + multiple clouds), it's easy for endpoints to get lost, and the idea of tracking them manually is a nightmare.
 If you're missing 10-15% of your data or endpoints, you're running on borrowed time.
 Especially with teams working remotely, that gap only gets wider.
 It's not just about visibility — it's about control.
 Without proper configuration management practices in place, organizations can face major vulnerabilities.

-How Cloudaware Can Help?
+How Cloudaware can help?

 If something’s not tracked properly or if a change doesn’t align with your policies, Cloudaware flags it.
 Whether it's a new server added to your cloud infrastructure or an on-prem update that’s out of sync, Cloudaware ensures your CMDB stays current.